teddycoleman/chrome-dev-tools-and-debugger/readme.md

 ## What are the objectives?
 *After this workshop, developers will be able to:*

-- Open and describe the components of the Chrome developer tools
+- Explain use cases for at least 3 tabs in the Chrome Developer Tools (Elements, Console, Network, Sources)
-- Use the Source tab to debug Javascript in the browser
+- Use breakpoints and `debugger` to pause and debug a script in progress
+- Write a Snippet for later reuse

 ## Where should we be now?
 *Before this workshop, developers should already be able to:*